Dhanush: 2016–present: Commercial success and progression

 His films Vadachennai and Maari 2, a sequel to Maari, were released in 2018.
 Vadachennai was highly praised by critics and emerged as the highest-grossing A-rated Tamil film of all time.
 For his performance in the film, Dhanush also jointly won the Filmfare Award for Best Actor – Tamil (tying with Vijay Sethupathi for '96), his fourth win in the category.
 Maari 2 received mixed reviews upon release and was a moderate success at the box office.
 Dhanush's first international film, titled The Extraordinary Journey of the Fakir, released in 2019 worldwide and was a commercial failure.
 His next 2019 release, Asuran, was praised by critics for its gritty portrayal of land and caste violence and became a box office success, entering the 100 Crore Club for grossing ₹100 crore within a month of its release.
 Asuran won Dhanush his second National Film Award for Best Actor.
 His next release, a romantic thriller titled Enai Noki Paayum Thota was released on 29 November 2019 after several delays due to financial problems and it received mixed reviews upon release.

 Dhanush's first 2020 release, on Pongal, was the martial arts action film Pattas, directed by R. S. Durai Senthilkumar, in which he played a double role.
 The film received positive reviews.
 Dhanush joined the ensemble cast of Chris Evans, Ryan Gosling and Ana de Armas in Russo brothers Netflix produced film The Gray Man.

 Dhanush's first 2021 role was his starring role in Karnan, directed by Mari Selvaraj, and featuring Lal, Natty Subramaniam, Yogi Babu, Rajisha Vijayan, Gouri Kishan, Lakshmi Priyaa Chandramouli alongside him.
 The film released on 9 April, to critical acclaim.
 For his performance in the film, Dhanush received his eleventh nomination for the Filmfare Award for Best Actor – Tamil.
 His next project was the black comedy gangster film, Jagame Thandhiram, written and directed by Karthik Subbaraj, which released on 18 June 2021.
 It also featured Joju George (in his Tamil debut), Aishwarya Lekshmi (in her Tamil debut), and James Cosmo (in his Tamil debut).
 It received mixed-to-positive reviews from critics.
 He also starred in Aanand L. Rai's August 2021 Hindi-language film Atrangi Re, co-starring Akshay Kumar and Sara Ali Khan.

 In 2022, Dhanush starred in Thiruchitrambalam, directed by Mithran Jawahar, and featuring Nithya Menen, Priya Bhavani Shankar, Rashi Kanna, Bharathiraja, Prakash Raj, Munishkanth, all alongside Dhanush.
 The film released on 18 August 2022, in theatres.
 It went onto become the highest-grossing film in his career.

-Dhanush is set to appear in Aanand L. Rai film Tere Ishk Mein.He is set to play former Indian president A. P. J. Abdul Kalam in his biopic Kalam: The Missile Man of India which was announced at Cannes Film Festival, 2025.
+Dhanush is set to appear in Aanand L. Rai's film Tere Ishk Mein, a spiritual successor to Raanjhanaa.
+He is set to play former Indian president A. P. J. Abdul Kalam in his biopic Kalam: The Missile Man of India which was announced at Cannes Film Festival, 2025.